 The Women's Movement and the Media:

-Constructing a Public Identity
+Constructing a Public Identity - Elisabeth A. van Zoonen.

 The relationship of the women's movement with news media has rarely been subjected to systematic analysis.
 This article presents the results of an extensive study of the interaction between the media and the women's movement in the Netherlands at the time of the movement's resurrection in the late 1960s and early 1970s.
 Discourse analysis of news coverage shows that the movement's public identity is constructed within a liberal feminist framework and is built upon three `foundations': `emancipation' is legitimate, 'feminism' is deviant; women's movement activists are quite different from and not representative of 'ordinary' women; the movement is directed against men.